-Let’s take a look at the 5 best stops in Pendleton, Oregon.
+Let’s look at the 5 best stops in Pendleton, Oregon.
+It’s a mid-size town in the Northeast corner of the state.
 First of all, I may want to move here and let me tell you why.
-The weather is mild and dry with 200+ days of sunshine every year!
+The weather is mild and dry, with 200+ days of sunshine yearly!
 200+ days of sunshine.
 What’s not to love?!
-It’s about 3 1/4 hours from Portland, so it’s a little outside our desired settling-down-at-some-point range, but did I mention they get 200+ days of sunshine?
-Noelle here, by the way.
+Of course, it’s about 3 1/4 hours from Portland, outside our desired settling-down-at-some-point range.
+But did I mention they get 200+ days of sunshine?

 Pendleton Woolen Mill

-1st of 5 Best stops in Pendleton, Oregon
+1. of 5 Best stops in Pendleton, Oregon

 My sisters and I each got to choose fabric for a skirt, while Mom purchased fabric to make herself a jacket.
 I chose a tan and black plaid, which Mom lined with a silky material and crafted into a pencil skirt.
-It buttoned up the front and I remember feeling so stylish when I wore it.
-I loved that skirt and kept it for many years.
-Anyway, the Camas store is still there and so is the Woolen Mill Store on SE McLoughlin in Portland.
-You can buy your own fabric there to make your own skirt!
+I loved that skirt and remember feeling so stylish when I wore it.
+The Camas store and the Woolen Mill Store on SE McLoughlin in Portland are still there.
+So you can buy your fabric there to make your skirt!

-Pendleton Underground Tours
+2. Pendleton Underground Tours

-Oregon Grain Growers Brand Distillery
+3. Oregon Grain Growers Brand Distillery

 Multiple Stops on the top 5 best spots in Pendleton

 Pendleton Hat Co.

 In addition to selling new & refurbished hats and accessories, Perk will also clean and restore hats brought in to him.
 He cleans them while retaining the “style” and “flavor” they’ve accrued over years of being well-loved.
-Only a true hat-lover can appreciate the need to retain the style while cleaning and restoring.
+Only a true hat-lover can appreciate the need to maintain the style while cleaning and restoring.